JMongol/twilio-test-toolkit/README.md

 twilio-test-toolkit
 ===================

-Twilio Test Toolkit (TTT) makes writing RSpec integration tests for Twilio phone callbacks easy to write and understand.
+Twilio Test Toolkit (TTT) makes RSpec integration tests for Twilio phone callbacks easy to write and understand.

 When you initiate a [phone call with Twilio](http://www.twilio.com/docs/api/rest/making-calls), you must POST either a URL or an ApplicationSid that is configured with a URL.
 Twilio then POSTs to your URL, and you're expected to return a 200 OK and a valid [TwiML](http://www.twilio.com/docs/api/twiml) response.
 That response can be any valid TwiML - speak something, gather keystrokes, redirect, etc.